kyegomez/APACAI/docs/index.md

 ### Frameworks
 - 🌍 **[Swarms](https://github.com/kyegomez/swarms)**: Facilitating AI agent swarms and pioneering the frontier of distributed AI tasks and crowd-based learning.
+- 🤖 **[Zeta](https://github.com/kyegomez/zeta)**: An framework that enables fluid creation of State of The Art, Multi-Modality Language Models

 ------